 - RM1.
-Close all shutoff valves in the Steam inlet, and Condensate outlet lines. - RM2.
-In this order, close the shutoff vales in (1) the hot water outlet line, - (2) the recirculation line, if any, and - (3) the cold water inlet line. - RM3.
-Carefully open the relief valve in the Heater top head to relieve pressure in the Heater shell.
-If water continues to flow from the relief valve, one of the water shutoff valves either leaks or is not shut off tight.
-This must be remedied until there is no more flow through the relief valve. - RM4.
-With the relief valve being held open (to prevent creating a vacuum in the Heater shell), open the drain valve and drain the Heater completely. - RM5.
-To refill the Heater and place it back into operation, close the drain valve and proceed through steps OP1, OP12, and OP13 under OPER-ATING PROCEDURES above.
+Close all stop valves in the Steam inlet and Condensate outlet lines. - RM2.
+In this order, close the stop valves in (1) the hot water outlet line, - (2) the recirculation line, if any, and - (3) the cold water inlet line. - RM3.
+Carefully open the relief valve (or one of the relief valves) in the Heater top head to relieve pressure in the Heater shell.
+If water continues to flow from the relief valve one of the water stop valves either leaks or is not shut off tight.
+This must be remedied until there is no more flow through the relief valve. - RH4.
+With the relief valve being held open (to prevent creating a vacuum in the shell), open the drain valve and drain the Heater complete - RM5.
+To refill the Heater and place it back into operation, close the drain valve and proceed through Steps OP1, OP12, and OP13 under OPER-ATING PROCEDURES above.